 Dry eye happens when your eyes don’t make enough tears to stay wet, or when your tears don’t work correctly.
 This can make your eyes feel uncomfortable, and in some cases it can also cause vision problems.

-Dry eye is common — it affects millions of Americans every year.
+Dry eye is common — it affects millions every year.
 The good news is that if you have dry eye, there are lots of things you can do to keep your eyes healthy and stay comfortable.

 What are the symptoms of dry eye?

 A scratchy feeling, like there’s something in your eye